MicrosoftDocs/MIMDocs/MIMDocs/working-with-identity-manager-hybrid-reporting.md

 ## Prerequisites

-* Microsoft Identity Manager 2016 RTM or SP1 MIM service.
+* Microsoft Identity Manager 2016 RTM or the SP1 Identity Manager service.

 * An Azure AD Premium tenant with a licensed administrator in your directory.